Military service members and veterans have seen major changes to their pay and benefits over the past several years.

 Each service has its own requirements.

-• Air Force: All Air Force officers incur a service requirement if they use TA, but there is no service-length requirement to begin using the benefit.
+♦ Air Force: All officers incur a service requirement if they use TA, but there is no service-length requirement to begin using the benefit.
 Enlisted airmen using tuition assistance must have enough time remaining in service to complete any courses in which they enroll.

-♦ Navy: Enlisted sailors and officers, including Naval Reservists, must have a minimum of two years of military service before becoming eligible to use TA.
+♦ Navy: Enlisted sailors and officers, including Navy Reservists, must have a minimum of three years of military service before becoming eligible to use TA.
 That total was increased in 2022 from the previous requirement of two years service.

-♦ Coast Guard: Active-duty Coast Guard members must have been on long-term active-duty orders for more than 180 days to access TA.
+♦ Coast Guard: Active-duty members must have been on long-term active-duty orders for more than 180 days to access TA.
 The Coast Guard also has unit-specific requirements and requires commanding officer approval.

-• Guard/Reserve: Soldiers who are activated or on drill status are eligible under the same conditions as active-duty Army personnel.
-Air National Guardsmen and reservists of other branches are eligible for TA if they are activated, and the use of TA often comes with a service obligation for a certain amount of time once the last course is completed.
+♦ Guard/Reserve: Soldiers who are activated or on drill status are eligible under the same conditions as active-duty Army personnel.
+Air National Guardsmen and reservists of other branches are eligible for TA if they are activated, and the use of TA often comes with a service obligation once the last course is completed.

 Generally, TA funds can be used to pursue a higher degree than what you have already earned, up to the master’s degree level.
 If you have a bachelor’s degree, you can use it to pursue a graduate degree — not an associate or second bachelor’s, though there are some exceptions.
 Some branches require you to create a degree plan or take a branch-specific course before your TA benefits are approved.